Afiru21/Development/README.md

 ## Feedbacks
-*This is a feedback on the design documentationn for the website I will create.*
+*This is a feedback on the design documentationn for the website I  created.*

 ![Screenshot 2025-05-23 141626](https://github.com/user-attachments/assets/cf498664-7bd2-4525-9299-b4f3a02b6c29)